 My first real shoot with the Canon gear was Saturday photographing several purses with custom emblems containing initials that can be swapped between purses.
 The project was fraught with challenges.
 The need to keep the purse and strap in it’s exact same position between shots, a need to have the white background blowout for seamless presentation on the web site, potential exponential number of shots when there were about 30 sample emblems that could be shot in combination with all of the purses.
 I ended up with about 220 images to post process including individual shots of some of the new emblems which were not on the web site.
 I really need to re-shoot the emblems from straight overhead and will do that when I can get them back.
 As far as the new Canon gear goes, I used the camera with the 24-70 lens and two soft boxed 600WS strobes from the sides and a 300WS strobe trying to bounce off the ceiling to help keep the background go white.
 I was shooting at ISO 100 from F14 – F18 and all of the shots were clear and correctly exposed for the item.
 There were a couple of occasions where I had to go manual focus as the purse texture without an emblem attached and my inability to change the static position of the camera resulted in focus failure.
 For anyone that has done this type of product shoot, I think they would agree that getting a blown out or achieving high-key white background without blowing the highlights in the product is a challenge.
 If I have the opportunity to do another shoot of these items, I would shoot the emblems straight on, make a single photograph of each purse without an emblem and put the emblems on the purses using Photoshop.
 Your question is isn’t that a lot of post processing work?
 Yes and no. Yes it is potentially a lot of work, but it avoids two issues I faced on this shoot which were blowing out the background to white and keeping the purses and straps from shifting position between shots when the emblems are swapped.
 I think I would be better off getting a single shot and fixing the background and doing some selecting, masking and layer work to place the emblems virtually than having to use a custom +4.0 exposure brush in Lightroom on almost every background to achieve pure white.
 While I was able to copy some develop settings from one image to another, the slightest movement in the purse strap or handle meant doing the manual exposure brush all over again.
 I guess that is a lesson learned for the next time.
 The ultimate solution would be for the website to have base purse images without the emblem and a back-end web application to build the emblem image from the initials and colors the customer wants with the selected font and overlay it on the purse.
 Then the only images that would be needed are the base purses and product use shots.

+So back to the Canon gear.
+I am pleased my purchase and will confirm my choice over the next few months.
+Between the two books that came with the outfit, I was able to get up to speed pretty quick and never felt like I had to hunt down some setting during the shoot.
 Now to forge on with my second challenge of moving away from Adobe products to something else.
 Right now that something else is from ON1 and their newest version 10 and 2017 Camera Raw.
 I plan to experiment accomplishing similar edits using the ON1 tool set and see how I like it.
 Who knows, that might be the next blog entry.
 I have abandoned the project to move away from Adobe products.
 After one of the leading pros that On1 has used as guest instructor over the past year came out with a book on Adobe Photoshop and Lightroom, it pretty much clarified that On1 is going to remain a supplemental player in the digital photo editing market and not a complete solution.

 My most recent use of the new gear has come in the form of suburban wildlife photography.
 While working in the yard the last few weekends, a Red Tail Hawk has been regular visitor to the tall oak trees in my front yard.
 The first time, I went in grabbed my Panasonic point and shoot, a DMC-ZS50, and was treated to the hawk’s garter snake snack.
 On the next opportunity, I went for the Canon with the 100-400 lens.
 The effort was worth it as I came away with this shot.